 Slack, an online chat platform, is a terrific method for teams who aren't constantly in the same place at the same time to maintain a sense of community and togetherness.
 Slack is a versatile, friendly, and simple-to-use communication platform.
 It's compatible with a wide range of computers, as well as iPhones and Android phones.

-If you wish to upgrade your skills and stay up-to-date with advances in the digital world, enroll in the Digital Project Manager certification program by Simplilearn.
+If you wish to upgrade your skills and stay up-to-date with advances in the digital world, enroll in the PMP certification offered by Simplilearn.
 The program has been designed to ensure project managers become fully digital-ready as a project management ecosystem now comprises a wide array of technologies and digital techniques.